 When you take a bike tour I suggest you take a private tour or with a small group, so that you can have a personal guided tour with your local guides.
 The atmosphere will be more familiar and you’ll have the chance to discover more about local culture.

 Bike in Florence & Tuscany is the small family-run company owned by Piero and Elena since 2013.
 They offer great day tours to bike in Tuscany suitable for all kind of bikers – I’m not a biker, neither an occasional biker but I biked and enjoyed it.
 What makes the difference with other biking companies are certainly the high-quality bicycles and the guide of Elena or Piero: yes they both bike with you to show you around and help you when you need.

 What I really liked about the bike tour from San Gimignano to Siena in half day was:

-- free time in San Gimignano and Siena – we started our tour with 1 hour free in San Gimignano, the medieval Manhattan, and two hours to visit the city of Siena;
+- free time in San Gimignano and Siena – we started our tour with 1 hour free in San Gimignano, the medieval Manhattan, and then at the end of the tour we had two hours to visit the city of Siena;

-- merenda half way – they offer a small and energetic merenda half way to have some rest and get ready for the last part of the biking tour;
+- merenda half way – they offer a small and energetic merenda (snack) halfway to have some rest and get ready for the last part of the biking tour;

 - wine tasting in Monteriggioni – approaching the castle was one of the most beautiful experience;